Leadership & Management

 3 Ways to Boost Team Impact

 We know there’s a problem with impact, so now what?
-As a leader, you can bypass a lot of wasted time, effort and money by honing your focus on those three drivers of impact.
-Consider these three easy-to-implement suggestions to keep the focus on impact.
+If you’re leading a team, you can bypass a lot of wasted time, effort and money by honing your focus on those three drivers of impact.
+Consider these three easy-to-implement suggestions to keep the focus on impact (and to channel the great leader within):

 1. Talk to your team about the big picture

-Whether you’re a new manager or have significant experience leading your team, set a meeting to talk as a group about these questions:
+Whether you’re a new manager or have significant experience, set a meeting to talk as a group about these questions:

 - What can this team do together that no one member could achieve alone?
 (The answer to this is your team’s shared purpose.)